Born in Milan (Italy) in 1967, lives in London since 2001.

 After exploring various music instruments and styles from all over the world, he has specialised in the Iraqi style of Oud playing, studying with the Iraqi Master Ahmed Mukhtar.
 Together with Ahmed Mukhtar, Francesco has launched Taqasim Music School in 2011, where he teaches individual and group classes of Oud and Middle-Eastern music theory.
 Francesco regularly performs Iraqi, Persian, Ottoman and general Arabic music as a Oud soloist or in duo with the double-bass player Lucile Belliveau.

-Francesco owns an ALCM Diploma in Classical Guitar, a Certificate in Music Studies from Goldsmiths College and he is currently doing a MMus in Performance at SOAS University, where he also acquired a Certificate in Teaching World Music Performance.
+Francesco owns an ALCM Diploma in Classical Guitar, a Certificate in Music Studies from Goldsmiths College and a Certificate in Teaching World Music Performance from SOAS University.
+At SOAS, he has recently completed a Master in Music Performance as well, specialising in Middle-Eastern music and the Oud.
 He also owns a MSc in Electronic Engineering & Computer Science from the Politecnico of Milan, obtained with a research project in the simulation of music perception via neural networks.

 Member of the Musicians Union, BASCA, and NSPCC certified.